Foreign policy of the second Trump administration

-Trump's administration was described as breaking the post-1945 rules-based liberal international order and abandoning multilateralism.
-He dismantled or withdrew support from domestic and international organizations dedicated to promoting American soft power, instead favoring hard power.
-The moves were described as ceding American global influence and creating a void filled by Russia and China.
-Trump's relations with U.S. allies have been transactional and ranged from indifference to hostility, while he has sought friendlier relations with certain U.S. adversaries.
-The actions saw large drops in global public opinion of America.
+The foreign policy of the Trump administration has been described as breaking the post-1945 rules-based liberal international order and as an abandonment of multilateralism.
+It involved dismantling or withdrawing support for both domestic and international institutions working to strengthen the American soft power, and favoring instead hard power.
+The moves were described as undermining American global leadership and creating a power vacuum for Russia and China.
+Trump's relations with U.S. allies have been transactional and spanned from indifference to animosity, while he has sought friendly relationships with some U.S. adversaries.
+The actions saw large drops in global public opinion of the US.